 Starting slow.
 Our love interest, Nico, meets up with a shady character and his girlfriend at the New York airport when he first notices Fontaine.
 I believe this is Alibe Parsons playing Bernice in a cream-colored mink coat.
 Her few lines will remind you it’s the 70s, that’s for sure.

-While that was happening, eagle eyes would notice Fontaine’s with someone caring something exciting indeed.
+While that was happening, eagle eyes would notice Fontaine’s with someone carrying something exciting indeed.
 Thankfully, patience is rewarded, and Fontaine wears it when she arrives in London.
 We get our first glimpses of this enormous blue fox cape with a magnificent collar.

 Sadly, whoever was in charge of continuity really dropped the ball because she is out of it again a few minutes later.
 This entire airport sequence feels like most of the film’s first act.
 She meets up with someone far less spectacularly dressed.
 This is Carolyn Seymour in a pretty basic mink coat.
-She’s playing Polly Logan, who is there for 2 reasons, to tell us Fontaine’s disco is in trouble and bring along her chauffeur.
+She’s playing Polly Logan, who is there for 2 reasons, to tell us Fontaine’s disco is in trouble and to bring along her chauffeur.

 We get a shot of them together in their furs in the back of the Rolls.
 Fontaine expenses a particular interest in the chauffeur.
 Oh my, I wonder where this is going?